 Additionally, four factors must be weighed when considering what determines “meaningful access” for LEP patients:

 Taking these factors into consideration, most federally-funded hospitals and doctor’s offices almost certainly need to translate forms such as patient service agreements.
 Unless the provider is located in an area without any LEP patients, the translation of such paperwork – not to mention signs, release forms and prescription labels – is likely required by law.

-Must Non-Federally Funded Providers Translate Patient Service Agreements?
+Are Non-Federally Funded Providers Required to Translate Patient Service Agreements?

 Some providers do not receive federal funding and are not obligated to adhere to Title VI regulations.

 However, in the interest of patient welfare, professional translation of documents such as patient service agreements is still recommended.

 There are plenty of benefits and hardly any drawbacks to having multilingual policies in hospitals.